pagkly/Zed/Investopedia4/What Is a Transaction.md

 ### Key Takeaways

 -   Accrual accounting recognizes a transaction immediately after it is finalized regardless of when payment is received or paid.
--   Cash accounting records a transaction only when money is received or paid out.
+-   [[Cash Accounting|Cash accounting]] records a transaction only when money is received or paid out.
--   Cash accounting is used by most small businesses while accrual accounting is used by businesses with gross receipts above $1 million a year.
+-   [[Cash Accounting|Cash accounting]] is used by most small businesses while accrual accounting is used by businesses with gross receipts above $1 million a year.

 ### Using Accrual Accounting